SpottedBush/HexClient/README.md

 ---

 We are doing this on our free time and we welcome feedback, ideas, or even just encouragement.
 Thanks for checking out HexClient!

+Thanks for the contributors that helped for the developement.